Relationship Marketing Series #6, Connect With One Person

 What’s not working for Cynthia right now?
 How can you make that work better?

-To get started on that conversation, I found a nice resource on a copywriters’ forum [note: now moved to Michel Fortin's blog, the link's been updated] called the 60-minute naked truth sales letter.
+To get started on that conversation, I found a nice resource on a copywriters’ forum [note: this has moved a few times, here’s the latest link that I’ve found] called the 60-minute naked truth sales letter, created by Dean Jackson and popularized by Michel Fortin.
 Even if you never intend to use any kind of sales letter, the things you’ll discover with this exercise will help you find the right messages for Cynthia.
 You’ll get a good, high-level grasp on what you really need to let her know about.

 How Do You Find Cynthia?